Spaghenutti/Spaghetorio/README.md

 For the recipes unlocked during first tier there are no plans to change anything (except mabe change some ratios).
 All recipes comming after allready exist, but might not be reachable through tech tree.

 I am currently cleaning up the second science tier in tech tree which is the longest and most complex phase in the development.
 I want to publish my mod now, because I need some help and gather feedback to tune in the balance.

+If you have some cool ideas you can give me feedback in the discussions section.

 ## Future plans